CELTA Courses Montreal

 BUY THIS BOOK New or used from amazon.com

 CELTA is an ELT (English Language Teaching) certificate, which encompasses TESL (i.e. Teaching English as Second Language) and TEFL (i.e. Teaching English as Foreign Language).
-It is the most widely recognized and respected international TEFL certificate in teaching English offered in Canada.
+It is the most widely recognised and respected international TEFL certificate in teaching English offered in Canada and across the globe.

 Have a look at this article for everything you need to know about the Cambridge CELTA certificate.